-This was the first private hospital in Dallas founded in 1896 and was also the only Catholic hospital in North Texas.
+Founded in 1896, St. Paul University Hospital was the first private hospital in Dallas and also the only Catholic hospital in North Texas.
 In 2005, the hospital merged with UT Southwestern Medical Center.
 Approximately 100 UT Southwestern specialists and approximately 900 community physicians provide care for its patients.

 St. Paul University Hospital currently holds 300 beds (licensed for 550) in its 600,000 square feet and employs 1,500 staff.
 The 12 operating rooms all have state-of-the-art equipment and all the effective forms of cancer therapy are available along with a tumor registry.
 The cancer program is approved by the American College of Surgeons Commission on Cancer.
 The gynecologic oncology service admits to the oncology floor (3-South).